ACCESS-NRI/interactive-data-catalogue/announcement.md

 ---

-Although the Interactive Data Catalogue may look like a totally new tool, it is a thin layer on top of the existing `ACCESS-NRI Intake Catalog`, which is still available for users who prefer to work with a Python API.
+Although the Interactive Data Catalogue may look like a totally new tool, it is a layer on top of the existing `ACCESS-NRI Intake Catalog`, which is still available for users who prefer to work with a Python API.
 The two tools are designed to be complementary, and we will continue to maintain both moving forward.

 Credit goes to the developers of those tools (intake, intake-esm, and access-nri-intake) for producing a data structure that allowed for the creation of the interactive data catalogue.